 (6) Qualified Electric Customer-Generator Obligations.

 (A) Each qualified electric energy generation unit used by a customer-generator shall meet all applicable safety, performance, interconnection, and reliability standards established by any local code authorities, the National Electrical Code, the National Electrical Safety Code, the Institute of Electrical and Electronics Engineers (IEEE), and Underwriters Laboratories (UL) for distributed generation; including, but not limited to, IEEE 1547and UL 1741.
+The electric utility is not responsible for inspecting the installation.

 (B) The electric utility may require that a customer-generator’s system contain a switch, circuit breaker, fuse, or other easily accessible device or feature located in immediate proximity to the customer-generator’s metering equipment that would allow an electric utility worker the ability to manually and instantly disconnect the unit from the electric utility’s distribution system.